 Sport Premium funding, also known as Olympic Legacy funding, for Physical Education and School Sport was announced by the government in March 2013.
-The funding is only to be spent on PE and sport, and will go directly to schools who will decide what is best for their children’s needs with the aim of improving the quality of provision in every state primary school in England.
-This could vary from specialist coaching and teacher training to dedicated sports programmes, Change4Life sport clubs and support for after-school or weekend competitions.
+The funding is only to be spent on PE and sport, and goes directly to schools who will decide what is best for their children’s needs with the aim of improving the quality of provision in every state primary school in England.
+This could vary from specialist coaching and teacher training to dedicated sports programmes, Change4Life sport clubs and support for competitions.

-£5900 - 4 - Broader experience of a range of sports and activities offered to all pupils
+£4500 - KI 4 - Broader experience of a range of sports and activities offered to all pupils

-£5050 - 5 - Increased participation in competitive sport
+£4100 - KI 5 - Increased participation in competitive sport